 Services are provided free of charge, and your taxes will be competed by a trained volunteer in cooperation with the Community Volunteer Income Tax Program.
-To find and access a free tax clinic in your area, please review your options at the Free Tax Cinics in the Waterloo Region website.

 For assistance with your taxes outside of 'tax season' or for help with multi-year returns please connect with our Financial Inclusion Outreach Worker at the Money Matters Help Desk.
 A helpful checklist can be found here.

 You might think that if you are a low- or zero- income earner that there is no need to file your income tax return.
 But by not filing a return, you may lose out on hundreds or thousands of dollars in lost benefits and credits that are linked to income tax return completion.

 More and more benefits are being distributed through the tax system - and the rate at which these benefits are being paid out is changing too.